-Diagnosis is usually made clinically, although when history of drug use and the diagnosis are unclear, tests are done as indicated for the undifferentiated patient with altered mental status, hyperpyrexia, or seizures.
+Diagnosis of amphetamine use is usually made clinically, although when history of drug use and the diagnosis are unclear, tests are done as indicated for the undifferentiated patient with altered mental status, hyperpyrexia, or seizures.
 Evaluation then typically includes CT, lumbar puncture, and laboratory tests to identify infections and metabolic abnormalities.

-Amphetamines are usually part of routine urine drug screens, which are done unless history of ingestion is clear; specific drug levels are not measured.
+Amphetamines are usually part of routine urine drug screens Drug Testing Drug testing is done primarily to screen people systematically or randomly for evidence of use of one or more substances with potential for abuse.
+Testing is done in the following: Certain groups... read more , which are done unless history of ingestion is clear; specific drug levels are not measured.
 Immunoassay urine screening tests for amphetamines may produce false-positive results and may not detect methamphetamine and methylphenidate.

-When a significant amount has recently been taken orally (eg, < 1 to 2 h), activated charcoal may be given to limit absorption, although this intervention has not been shown to reduce morbidity or mortality.
+When a significant amount of amphetamines has recently been taken orally (eg, < 1 to 2 hours), activated charcoal may be given to limit absorption, although this intervention has not been shown to reduce morbidity or mortality.
 Urinary acidification hastens amphetamine excretion, but it does not decrease toxicity and may worsen myoglobin precipitation in the renal tubules and thus is not recommended.

-Benzodiazepines are the preferred initial treatment for CNS excitation, seizures, tachycardia, and hypertension.
-Lorazepam 2 to 3 mg IV q 5 min titrated to effect may be used.
+Benzodiazepines are the preferred initial treatment for central nervous system excitation, seizures, tachycardia, and hypertension.
+Lorazepam 2 to 3 mg IV every 5 minutes titrated to effect may be used.
 High doses or a continuous infusion may be required.
-Propofol, with mechanical ventilation, may be required for severe agitation.
+Propofol, with mechanical ventilation Overview of Mechanical Ventilation Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more , may be required for severe agitation.
+Ketamine 4 mg/kg IM or 2 mg/kg IV may help with severe agitation.
 Hypertension that does not respond to benzodiazepines is treated with nitrates (occasionally nitroprusside) or other antihypertensives as needed, depending on the severity of the hypertension.
 Beta-blockers (eg, metoprolol 2 to 5 mg IV) may be used for severe ventricular arrhythmias or tachycardia.